pryv/source-licenser/README.md

 # Source Licenser

-Add license information to source files.
+Add license information to source files:

+- Recursively checks all files in a directory
-- Detect existing license content and replace it if needed.
+- Detects existing license content and replaces it if needed
-- Can be extended for other file types.
+- Can be extended for other file types

-How it works
+How it works:

 - Actions are defined per fileTypes ex: `.js` , `README.md`, `package.json`.

-- As per `v1.0.0` Actions can be:
+- As per v1.0, actions can be:

-  - `addHeader` :  Add license text at the beginning of the file.
+  - `addHeader`:  Add license text at the beginning of the file.
 Comment characters can be defined.

-    ​	Exemple: for `.js` file add
+    ​	Example: for `.js` file add

     ```javascript
     /**